Kerbalism/Kerbalism/docs/reliability.rst

 | Atmospheric Harvester       | 8 years   | 32 years  | Engineer |                  | 1.0        | 0.5        |
 +-----------------------------+-----------+-----------+----------+------------------+------------+------------+

+*this is valid for each the "Radiator motor" and the "Radiator panel"

 The above MTBF values are estimated average values and mostly are similar for standalone parts.
 For modules which are embedded into bigger parts, like for example built in reaction wheels into crewed pods, the MTBF values can vary much more.
 The MTBF depends of the mass of the part, or in case of an embedded module, a defined fraction of the part's mass.